On this page:

-Psychotic disorders are mental illnesses that have a symptom called psychosis.
+People with schizophrenia have a symptom called psychosis.
 Symptoms are caused by a health problem.
 They show you that something is wrong.
-For example, you may feel very tired when you catch a cold.
-Feeling tried is a symptom of the cold.

-Psychosis is a big part of schizophrenia.
 Schizophrenia also changes the way you think.
-Schizophrenia makes it hard to think clearly, speak clearly, remember things, concentrate or get things done.
+Schizophrenia makes it hard to think clearly, speak clearly, remember things, concentrate, or get things done.

 Eating disorders change the way you think about food and your body.
 You may believe you are bigger than you really are.
 You may think that you would be better if you were thinner.
 Some people with eating disorders do not eat enough to be healthy.
 Other people eat a lot at once and then get rid of the food from their bodies.

 Eating disorders are about more than food.
 They may be a way to control things in your life.
 They may be a way to cope with difficult feelings.

 Attention-deficit/hyperactivity disorder or ADHD

 Problems paying attention.
 It makes it hard to concentrate on one thing at a time or plan things.
 You might make a lot of careless mistakes or forget things you need.

 Problems sitting still.
 This is also called hyperactivity.
 You might feel very restless and feel like you have to move around.